DataBora/rust-backend-course-one/README.md

 This real life WMS is covering 2 warehouse with over 3000 locations, and it is used by 2 warehouse managers, without any collisions.

-My front end is build within Excel from which all the API's are called.
+Front-end is built with VBA and Excel from which all the API's are called.
+Backend is implemented with Rust and SQL.

 You can check YouTube video to see live presentation: https://www.youtube.com/watch?v=F2kNQLhCr-E

-Backend is implemented with Rust and SQL.
-Fronted with VBA and Excel.

 ### Prerequisites